annikatuulivuori/expense-tracker-backend/README.md

 - gain more understanging in RESTful API design and implementation
 - practice error handling and logging

 **Did I achieve these goals?** Short answer is yes, kind of.
-Long asnwer is that this project is not perfect - and it shows.
+Long answer is that this project is not perfect - and it shows.
 Error handling is not where I would like it to be.
 There are also no test done and I would like to learn more about the file structure in Spring Boot projects.

 ## 💭 How can this project be improved?